ibm-cloud-docs/vpc/vpe-list.md

 # Listing endpoint gateways in the region
 {: #vpe-listing-endpoint-gateways}

-You can list all virtual private endpoint gateways in the region by using the UI, CLI, or API.
+You can list all virtual private endpoint gateways in the region by using the console, CLI, or API.
 {: shortdesc}

-## Listing endpoint gateways in the UI
+## Listing endpoint gateways in the console
 {: #vpe-listing-endpoint-gateways-ui}
 {: ui}